StackDoubleFlow/quest-hook-rs/README.md

 ```

 This library is still under heavy development and breaking changes are frequent.
 To avoid dealing with those, you can [pin the dependency to a specific commit or tag](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories).

-It is also recommended to use [`cargo-ndk`](https://github.com/bbqsrc/cargo-ndk) to simplify the build process.

 ## Example